 As with fleas, some products are available at your local vet to prevent ticks from attaching themselves to your dog, or that will kill ticks when they start feeding on your pet's blood.
 They therefore greatly limit the risks of transmission of Lyme disease.

 That said, although they are generally very safe, as with all medicines, there is always a risk that your pet will react negatively.
-We therefore recommend the natural options mentioned above to prevent ticks.
+We recommend the natural options mentioned above in case of ticks.

 You can also control your dog by keeping it on a leash if you are walking in the woods, particularly if it tends to play in long grass.
 After each walk, check your dog’s coat for ticks hiding there.
 Rigor will be your best asset in the fight against ticks!